NafeeJ/DumbDue/README.md

 # DumbDue
-A dumber version of Due, for Android
+A dumber version of Due for iOS, for Android